 Best for: Cloud data teams that want a low-code ELT platform with built-in AI assistance

 Matillion is an ELT and data transformation platform that added Maia — its AI assistant — in 2023.
 Maia helps users generate pipelines and write transformations using natural language prompts.
-It lowers the barrier to building pipelines without removing the need for some technical capability in-house.

 Key features: Low-code/no-code pipeline builder · Maia AI assistant · 100+ data source connectors · Cloud-native architecture · Data Productivity Cloud